-- An exposure that occurs despite trying to use all engineering controls and workplace controls. - A potential exposure may occur when a team member has contact with blood or other body fluids while working. - Exposure may occur by: - Needle stick, puncture or cut - Contact inside of mouth, inside of eyes, inside of nose - Open wounds or broken skin
+- An exposure that occurs despite trying to use all engineering controls and workplace controls. - A potential exposure may occur when a team member has contact with blood or other body fluids while working.

+Exposure may occur by:

+- Needle stick, puncture or cut. - Fluids coming in contact with the inside of mouth/nose, in the eyes or open wounds and broken skin.